Hari2502/LIGHTWEIGHT_NMAP/README.md

 MIT License

 Disclaimer
 These programs are meant for educational and authorized testing purposes only.
-The author and the organization are not responsible
+The author and the organization are not responsible or any unauthorized or illegal use of these programs.
+Use them at your own risk and ensure you have proper authorization before scanning any network or system.

+Feel free to customize the content as needed.
+Don't forget to include the appropriate license file (e.g., LICENSE) in your repository.